EpsilonHeap/EpsilonHeap.github.io/pages/ml-society.md

 3. New sources of data is unknowable.
 Maybe finer details (similar to weather prediction) would be enough.
 Another prospect leaves humans out of the loop - computers can generate data with no meaning for us amongst themselves.
 4. Rapidly changing data seems like a good candidate ... except for the rapid part.
 Ephemeral patterns, unless a meta pattern emerges, would not be a good foundation for further advancements.

 Let me be clear.
 Currently, data as examples of a desired (or undesirable) pattern is still highly valuable.
 Much resources is direct at this effort and rightly so; the game is still young.
+[Endeavors]((https://www.technologyreview.com/s/612897/this-is-why-ai-has-yet-to-reshape-most-businesses/)) to employ data and ML/AI to markedly reshape businesses take time to bear fruit, and a great deal of the effort is spent on the data.
-The questions is of sustainability of an 'age' as in 'industrial', 'iron', or 'computer'.
+The question is of the sustainability of an 'age' as in 'industrial', 'iron', or 'computer'.
 Is more data a foundation for sustained advancements?

 On the other hand, computing seem to a good foundational piece for the next generation.
 Then a conundrum seems to be at hand.
 Data sells for good money and is consider valuable (Facebook, Amazon, and likes are data-driven companies.)
 Yet computing power (clouds) is cheap, and algorithms (ML/AI frameworks) are given away.
 My guess is that this situation will likely turn.
 The current situation is a product of the 'ramping up' stage.